Topps Tiles

-Topps Tiles plc, trading as Topps Tiles, is a British national tile retailer based in Enderby, Leicestershire.
-The company was founded by Alan Brindle and Ted Derbyshire in 1963 and currently, employs more than 3,000 people.
+Topps Tiles plc is a British national tile retailer based in Enderby, Leicestershire.
+The company was founded by Alan Brindle and Ted Derbyshire in 1963 and as of April 2026, employs 1,850 people.
 Topps Tiles is listed on the London Stock Exchange.
+The company operates 319 stores in the UK, as of April 2025.

 History

 Topps Tiles was founded in 1963 by Alan Brindle and Edward (Ted) Derbyshire, who opened the company’s first store in Sale, Cheshire.
 Derbyshire had a varied career before establishing the business, having served in the RAF, worked as a salesman and dairy labourer, and been employed in the furniture industry.
 He identified a niche for patterned tiles that catered to the growing DIY and home improvement market, which inspired him to start Topps Tiles.
 Over the years, Derbyshire went on to establish 30 other businesses before retiring and selling Topps Tiles to Stuart Williams and Barry Bester in 1993.

 Following its beginnings in 1963, the company continued to grow, with stores opening across the North West and the Midlands.
 During this time, Tile Kingdom was rapidly expanding in the South of England and, in 1990, Tile Kingdom merged with Topps Tiles, increasing the total number of Topps Tiles stores to 40 across the UK.
 By 1999, Topps Tiles was trading from 100 locations and was now trading as a PLC.

 With a network of stores across the UK, Topps Tiles launched its e-commerce store in 2008 to bring its products to an even wider audience.
 In 2020, the retailer set an ambitious goal: to secure £1 in every £5 spent on tiles in the UK within five years.
-The organisation expanded its product lineup in 2024 by introducing Pronto, its luxury vinyl tile (LVT) flooring brand.
-As of 2024, the company operates 300 stores and continues to offer its full range of products online at www.toppstiles.co.uk.

-Mergers, acquisitions and brands

-Topps Tiles sits within the Topps Group.
-The Topps Group is formed of eight brands.